lightscapevr/website/markdown/documentation.md

 * Click one with the  **trigger** to start drawing the line.
 Move the controller then click a second time to finish the line.
 * It is also possible to start drawing the line by pulling in the  **trigger** and holding it in and only releasing it when you want to finish the line.
-* You can cancel drawing a line by pressing the **menu** button, which is highlighted red while drawing a line.
+* You can cancel drawing a line by pressing the **⋮ menu button**, which is highlighted red while drawing a line.
 * After drawing a line, if the end point is not a pre-existing point, then it is automatically chosen as the start point of the next line.
 If you do not want to draw more lines, use **cancel** as described above.

 ### Arch tool
 How to draw an arch with 3 points of control.

 * Drawing an arch is similar to drawing a line.
 Set the start point of the arch by clicking the  **trigger**, move the controller to set the length and click a second time to mark the end point of the arch.
 Move the controller again to position the third point which the arch will pass through.
 Pull the  **trigger** a third time to complete the arch.
-* While drawing an arch (after setting the start point) you can choose the number of segments the arch will be divided into by scrolling up or down on the **touchpad**.
+* While drawing an arch (after setting the start point) you can choose the number of segments the arch will be divided into by scrolling up or down on the **⋮ touchpad**.

 ### Freehand tool
 The tool for freehand sketching.